What is the Rich Text Editor?

 Note: Pasting text into the rich-text editor should preserve most formatting, but some types of formatting, such as colored text, may need to be added manually in the editor after pasting.

 The rich-text editor is based on an open-source application called CKEditor.
 For more information on the CKEditor, you may also refer to the CKEditor 4 Documentation Site.

-Also, please refer to How do I check my content for accessibility? for more information on creating accessible content using the CKEditor.
+Also, please refer to Rich Text Editor Accessibility Guidelines for more information on creating accessible content using the CKEditor.

 The Rich Text Editor toolbar contains an array of icons.
 See What actions can I perform using the Rich Text Editor icons? for more information in individual icon functionality.